Norway national badminton team: Men's team

-The Norwegian men's team lost 0-9 twice to Sweden twice in the qualifiers for the 1961 and 1964 Thomas Cup.
-The men's team later failed to qualify for the 1967 Thomas Cup after losing 2-7 to Ireland.
-In 1978, Norway failed to qualify for the Thomas and Uber Cup again when the men's team lost against the Netherlands 3-6.
-In 1988, they finished as group runners-up for the 1990 Thomas Cup qualifiers, the team won against Mozambique and performed upsets against Ireland and Germany, but lost 1-4 the Netherlands.
+The Norwegian men's team lost 9-0 twice to Sweden twice in the qualifiers for the 1961 and 1964 Thomas Cup.
+The men's team later failed to qualify for the 1967 Thomas Cup after losing 7-2 to Ireland.
+In 1978, Norway failed to qualify for the Thomas and Uber Cup again when the men's team lost against the Netherlands 6-3.
+In 1988, they finished as group runners-up for the 1990 Thomas Cup qualifiers, the team won against Mozambique and performed upsets against Ireland and Germany, but lost 4-1 the Netherlands.

-Norway debuted in the European Men's and Women's Team Badminton Championships in 2006.
+Norway competed in the European Men's and Women's Team Badminton Championships in 2006.
 They beat Greece to finish 3rd in their group and were eliminated in the group stage.

 Women's team

-In 1978, the women's team lost 2-5 against Scotland in the 1978 Uber Cup qualifiers.
+In 1978, the women's team lost 5-2 against Scotland in the 1978 Uber Cup qualifiers.
 In 1986, Norway finished 3rd on their group tie for the 1986 Uber Cup qualifiers after beating France and Iceland 4-1 and 5-0 respectively.
 In 1994, Norway were close to qualifying for the Uber Cup finals.
-The team topped the group but were eliminated in the semi-finals stage group tie, losing 0-5 to Denmark, 0-5 to Germany and 1-4 to Poland.
+The team topped the group but were eliminated in the semi-finals stage group tie, losing 0-5 to Denmark, 5-0 to Germany and 4-1 to Poland.

-The women's team made their first appearance at the European Men's and Women's Team Badminton Championships in 2018.
+The women's team competed in the European Men's and Women's Team Badminton Championships in 2018.
 The team finished at the bottom of their group.